JoshDoug/Notes/Operating-Systems/operating-systems.md

 Split into sections if this grows, or maybe move notes to OneNote if it doesn't make sense here.

+Will also include notes on virtualisation, as that relates to operating systems.

 ## Links

 ### Firmware, Bootloaders, Intel ME